andrew/ultimate-awesome/README.md

 - [awesome-rmarkdown](https://github.com/harryprince/awesome-rmarkdown) - An awesome rmarkdown related package collection.
 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
-- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
+- [awesome-klaytn](https://github.com/klaytn/awesome-klaytn) - This page introduces all links related to Klaytn’s core development and ecosystem.
 - [awesome-arduino](https://github.com/m8/awesome-arduino) - A curated list of awesome Arduino tools and projects.
 - [awesome-adaptive-cards](https://github.com/miguelrochefort/awesome-adaptive-cards) - A curated list of awesome Adaptive Cards projects.
 - [awesome-machine-learning-atomistic-simulation](https://github.com/m-k-S/awesome-machine-learning-atomistic-simulation) - An overview of literature that discusses the use of machine learning for atomistic simulations.